Photograph courtesy of Unda Ground Wrestling

 Mr. Fitness is announced.
 He came out wearing purple and green spandex.
 He wore a backpack (emblazoned with a giant hamburger) that contained exercise equipment and a box of Twinkies.

 B.A.D. wanted to know why Fitness’ second, Pinky Shortcake, wasn’t present.
-Fitness casually stated that she wasn’t going to be there.
+Fitness stated that she wasn’t going to be there.

 While the crowd chanted “shut up” to Bounce, Fitness threw Twinkies out to his fans.